Mc-Zen/tidy/README.md

     )
 }
 ```
-The docstrings in `my-module.typ` may now access the image with `#img` and can call any function or variable from `my-module` in the style of `#my-module.my-function()`.
-This makes rendering examples right in the docstrings as easy as a breeze!
+The doc-comments in `my-module.typ` may now access the image with `#img` and can call any function or variable from `my-module` in the style of `#my-module.my-function()`.
+This makes rendering examples right in the doc-comments as easy as a breeze!

 ## Generate a help command for you package
 With **tidy**, you can add a help command to you package that allows users to obtain the documentation of a specific definition or parameter right in the document.
 This is similar to CLI-style help commands.
-If you have already written docstrings for your package, it is quite low-effort to add this feature.
+If you have already written doc-comments for your package, it is quite low-effort to add this feature.
 Once set up, the end-user can use it like this:

 ```typ
 // happily coding, but how do I use this one complex function again?